 The type, condition, and air pressure of the tires all have a major impact on the handling characteristics of the motorcycle.
 Worn tires have a negative effect on handling characteristics, especially on wet surfaces.

-- Check the front and rear tires for cuts, run-in objects, and other damage. - " If the tires have cuts, run-in objects, or other damage: - Change the tires. - Check the tread depth.
+- " If the tires have cuts, run-in objects, or other damage:

+- Change the tires.

+- Check the tread depth.

 Adhere to the legally required minimum tread depth.